OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Correct documentation is a make-or-break issue

 Even though using TA is supposed to be a simple, paperless process for most operators, documentation must not be disregarded.
 Correct documentation proving TA compliance is a make-or-break issue during customs ramp checks.
 The Supporting Document (if used upon entry) alone does not prove TA compliance.
 Only the entry and exit are supposed to be paperless, but the operator must continuously live up to the TA preconditions, handle the limitations correctly, and be able to document these at any time, even if flights are just in and out of the EU with only one visited destination.
-Also, operators should always consider how to document TA compliance as well as handle and secure the known grey zone areas when using TA.
+Also, operators should always consider how to check and document TA compliance as well as handle and secure the known grey zone areas when using TA.
 The relevant documentation can be conditioned without help from OPMAS, but we will be happy to help and have years of experience with this process.
 We offer different TA solutions depending on the risk profile and typical flight pattern.
 Please inquire for more details.

 List of all OPMAS